taunsquared/taunsquared.github.io/_brainplay/2017-06-21-dear-neuro-from-visual-effects.md

 _Many thanks to Matthew Smith from [Double Negative Visual Effects](http://dneg.com/home/showreel/)_

->> A bit more about Matthew:
+A bit more about Matthew: <br/>

->> Outside of VFX, I have an interest in understanding the world around us, and how people interact with it.
+Outside of VFX, I have an interest in understanding the world around us, and how people interact with it.
 I don't have any formal education in any science.
-But I do have some experience, both personal and indirect, of what happens to people when their understanding of the world, and their interaction with it, is flawed.
+But I do have some experience, both personal and indirect, of what happens to people when their understanding of the world, and their interaction with it, is flawed. <br/>

->> My hero is Leonardo da Vinci.
-I have some interest in Buddhism.
+My hero is Leonardo da Vinci.
+I have some interest in Buddhism. <br/>

->> My ultimate aim is to build some solid framework that can help people understand more accurately the world around them.
+My ultimate aim is to build some solid framework that can help people understand more accurately the world around them.
 I intend to get there by using the principles of observation of the natural world, reasoning, and testing, that Leonardo used.
+{: style="color:gray; font-size: 80%; text-align: center;"}